sander1988/Indego/README.md

 **Indego runtime total** has properties for total, mowig and charging time.

 ![Runtime Total](/doc/4-Indego_Runtime_detail.png)

+**Indego battery %** has properties for percentage, voltage, cycles, discharge and temperature.

 ### Service
 There are a service exposed to HA called **indego.mower_command**.
 It sends a specified command to the mower.
 Accepted commands are: